By Teachers, For Teachers

 I wish we could take for granted that every Science teacher has one of these in her classroom, but I know that not every school can afford these $600+ devices.
 However, without a projector much of the cool technology can't really come together and reach your students.
 Don't forget that the replacement lamps cost up to $300, so do what you can to save that lamp.

-It's amazing to me that this simple technology (a camera on a flexible neck that connects to a projector) has taken so long to become more common in classrooms across America.
+It's amazing to me that this simple technology in the classroom (a camera on a flexible neck that connects to a projector) has taken so long to become more common in classrooms across America.
 By allowing a teacher to display almost anything (images, lab demonstrations, objects, student work, etc.) on the "big screen" in front of everyone, my document camera has become something I use nearly every minute of every day.
 Better yet, students get excited about showing off their work or reporting out their team's data to the class with this device.

 These pens are incredible!
 With no extra instruction, a child can use one to write or draw something on special paper and record whatever audio its microphone hears.
 After a 10-second sync to my laptop, I can post and share the video replay of whatever the student wrote on the paper with the audio as voice-over.
 My students use them to explain tough concepts, record team brainstorming sessions, and even capture classroom notes for students who are absent.